Uzziah becomes king of Judah. His pride is his downfall.

 Uzziah’s great power led to great pride.
 That was his downfall.

 Proverbs 16:18.
-Pride goes before destruction, a haughty spirit before a fall.
-(New International Version)
+Pride goeth before destruction, and an haughty spirit before a fall.

 he went into the LORD’s temple to burn incense.
 Burning incense could only be done by priests.